Capture method — Demersal otter trawl

 Capture area — North East Atlantic (FAO 27)

-The spawning-stock biomass (SSB) has been increasing since 2006 but remains very low compared to the historical estimates and is well below Blim.
-Fishing mortality (F) has declined continuously since around 2000 and is now very low.
-Recruitment is estimated to have been very low since 2002 but estimated to have increased in recent years.
+The spawning stock biomass (SSB) has been increasing since 2010 but remains very low compared to the historical estimates and is below Blim (the lowest observed level).
+Fishing mortality (F) has declined continuously since around 2000 and is estimated well below FMSY.
+Recruitment is estimated to have been very low since 2002, but estimated to have increased in recent years.
 ICES assesses that fishing pressure on the stock is below FMSY, Fpa, and Flim, and that the spawning stock size is below MSY Btrigger and below Bpa and Blim.
 ICES continues to advise that when the precautionary approach is applied, there should be zero catch in each of the years 2019 and 2020.

 There are no specific management objectives known to ICES.
 Given the continued high discards and low Total Allowable Catch (TAC) this stock could become a major ‘choke species’ for the Nephrops fishery in the area in the context of the landing obligation.
 Choke species are fish species for which quotas are so limited relative to local or general abundance that the imposition of a landing obligation (LO) in a mixed fishery is liable to result in fishing vessels having to cease operations well before they have caught their main quota allocations.
-The TAC agreed for the fishery has been above catches advised by scientists for many years.
+The Total Allowable Catch (TAC) agreed for the fishery has been above catches advised by scientists for many years.
 The EU has proposed a multiannual management plan for the Western Waters, which is not yet finalised.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 Bream, Gilthead (Farmed)